gnh1201/dnt-yt/README.md

 ## Use cases
 * [Preventing YouTube Tracking Links on ActivityPub Servers](https://github.com/gnh1201/activitypub/blob/main/youtube.md)

+## Disclaimer
+This software is licensed under the **GNU General Public License v3.0** and is provided **without any warranty**, to the extent permitted by applicable law.
+See the GPL v3.0 license for details.

+The authors and contributors shall not be held liable for any damages arising from the use of this software.
+Any illegal or unauthorized use is solely the responsibility of the user, who must ensure compliance with all applicable laws and regulations.

 ## Join the community
 I am always open.
 Collaboration, opportunities, and community activities are all welcome.